senseexcel/senseexcel/README.md

 1. Press the "..." next to the drop down box.
 2. Press the New Connection button
 3. "Connection Name" field.
 Enter a unique name for the connection - preferably a name that will be easy to identify in a drop down list.
-3. Ignore Certifate Errors Checkbox
+3. Ignore Certifate Errors Checkbox.
+Default setting is enabled.

 4. Connection Type

-There are 4 different connection types available:
+There are 4 different Connection types available:

 1. "Qlik Sense Desktop".
 This setting in included in the default Sense Excel installation and points to the local machine using 127.0.0.1 as the ip address.

 If do not use Qlik Sense Desktop as a data source this connection can be deleted.
-It can be re-created at a later point by creating a new connection using the following parameters:  Type: Qlik Snse Desktop and Url ws://127.0.0.1:4848.
+It can be re-created at a later point by creating a new connection using the following parameters:  Type: Qlik Sense Desktop and Url ws://127.0.0.1:4848.

 2. "Sense Server - Current Windows User"